Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

      -H "fiware-servicepath: /demo"
 ```

-You should obtain a JSON indicating that there is one device:
+You should obtain a JSON indicating that there is one device

 #### Interlude